imdeepmind/imdeepmind.github.io/src/pages/index.md

 ## Photography

 I travel a lot, and over time, taking photos became part of how I experience new places.
 Most of what I capture is landscapes, scenes that made me stop or views that felt worth remembering.
 Nothing fancy, just shots that show what I saw and how it felt to be there.
-If you want to check them out, all my photos are here: [gallery.imdeepmind.com](https://gallery.imdeepmind.com/)
+If you want to check them out, all my photos are available at my [gallery](https://gallery.imdeepmind.com/).

 Here are a few of my images that I've taken: